 The Group's exposure to credit risk regarding trade accounts receivable is primarily dependent on specific characteristics of each client.
 The Group's policy for credit risk management provides systematic work with debtors, which includes: analysis of solvency, determination of maximum amount of risk related to one customer or a group of customers and control over timeliness of debt repayment.
-The majority of Group's clients are longstanding clients, there were no significant losses during the year ended 31 December 2013 and 2012 resulting from non-fulfillment of obligations by clients.
+The majority of Group's clients are longstanding clients, there were no significant losses during the year ended 31 December 2014 and 2013 resulting from non-fulfillment of obligations by clients.
+The Management is examining each individual customer to provide extended credit terms in the light of the economic environment in Ukraine.
+The Management believes that unimpaired amounts are still collectible in full.
 Concentration of credit risk on trade accounts receivable is characterised by the following indicators: